Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 - Sign-in apps: open Settings > Apps > Startup and disable non-essential entries.

-- Visual effects: open System > About > Advanced system settings > Performance Settings and select Adjust for best performance, then re-enable only the visual items you care about.
+- Visual effects: open System > About > Advanced system settings > Performance Settings and select Adjust for best performance, then turn back on only the visual items you care about.

 - Background apps: Settings > Apps > Apps & features, click the app and choose Advanced options to limit background activity for heavy apps.

-Example: disabling OneDrive sync for large folders while testing a build drops background I/O and noticeably reduces UI stutters.
+Disabling OneDrive sync for large folders while testing a build drops background I/O and usually reduces UI stutters.

 Utilizing Copilot Features in Windows 11